rvl-system/home-lights/README.md

 sudo systemctl start hostapd
 ```

-## Setting up the Systemd service:
+## Running on system startup

+We'll use systemd to manage the process.
 Create a file at `/etc/systemd/system/home-lights.service`.
 Inside this file, add the following:

 ```
 [Unit]